noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 them on...
 I also think that this would look good on you, Sieg-san.
 Besides, I’m your lover, so let me at least give you clothes as a present.]

 [N-No, but...
 If you include the accessories, that’s over 30,000R, you know?!
-T- That’s expensive...]
+T-That’s expensive...]

 [Ahh, Lilia-san too, please let me give you that dress I picked as a present.]